PyWavelets/pywt/doc/index.rst

 .. |mode| replace:: Signal extension mode, see `MODES`_.

 .. |data| replace::
-    Input signal can be numeric array, python list or other iterable.
+    Input signal can be numeric array, python list or other iterable object.
     If data is not in *double* format it will be converted to that type before performing computation.